 Bivariate analysis

-Distribution of selected confounding variables across the EBF and Non-EBF were shown by adjusting the sampling weight.
+Distribution of selected confounding variables across the EBF and Non-EBF was shown by adjusting the sampling weight.
 Moreover, bivariate analysis was performed using cross-tabulation with Pearson's chi-square statistical test.

 Poisson Regression analysis

 To estimate the crude (unadjusted) risk ratio (CRR) and adjusted risk ratios (ARRs) for evaluating the causal association between EBF and childhood diseases, first, we developed a Poisson model as the outcome variable was a count data.
 The Poisson model assumes the logarithm of expected values (mean) that can be modeled into a linear form by some unknown parameters (Musa & Okumoto, 1984).
 As the Poisson model sometimes displayed substantial overdispersion (Dean & Lawless, 1989) we checked the validity of the Poisson model that fitted the data well.